intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/inference.md

 ## Overview

 Inference is a package in Analytics Zoo aiming to provide high level APIs to speed-up development.
-It allows user to conveniently use pre-trained models from Analytics Zoo, Tensorflow and Caffe.
+It allows user to conveniently use pre-trained models from Analytics Zoo, Caffe, Tensorflow and OpenVINO Intermediate Representation(IR).
-Inference provides multiple Java/Scala interfaces.
+Inference provides multiple Scala interfaces.

 ## Highlights

-1. Easy-to-use java/scala API for loading and prediction with deep learning models.
+1. Easy-to-use APIs for loading and prediction with deep learning models of Analytics Zoo, Caffe, Tensorflow and OpenVINO Intermediate Representation(IR).

-2. Support transformation of various input data type, thus supporting future prediction tasks
+2. Support transformation of various input data type, thus supporting future prediction tasks.

+3. Transparently support the OpenVINO toolkit, which deliver a significant boost for inference speed ([up to 19.9x](https://software.intel.com/en-us/blogs/2018/05/15/accelerate-computer-vision-from-edge-to-cloud-with-openvino-toolkit)).

 ## Java Example